Chair - Credit Union National Association (CUNA)

-Anne Cochran, 1st vice chair of World Council of Credit Unions' board of directors, represents the U.S. credit union movement as president/CEO of the Louisiana Credit Union League (LCUL).
+Anne Cochran, first-ever female chair of World Council of Credit Unions' board of directors, represents the U.S. credit union movement as president/CEO of the Louisiana Credit Union League (LCUL).
 Headquartered in Madison, Wis., USA, World Council is the leading international trade association and development agency for credit unions.
-Worldwide, 57,000 credit unions in 103 countries serve 208,000,000
+Worldwide, 57,000 credit unions in 105 countries serve 217,000,000

 people.
 The regional and national credit union and financial cooperative